 A NextEra Energy subsidiary, Florida Power & Light Co, ranks as the leading U.S. electricity utility in terms of customers, serving more than 5.7 million users in 2022.
 Florida Power & Light Co was also the leading utility based on electricity sales that year.
 Meanwhile, serving electricity and gas customers in six states, Georgia-based Southern Company is the largest U.S. electric utility based on revenue, generating almost 30 billion U.S. dollars in financial year 2022.

 A sector in transitionThe reduction in the price of renewables and energy storage, the establishment of carbon regulations, and growing international pressure have helped push the energy transition in the U.S. in recent years.
 Many utilities are now investing heavily in clean energy, proposing steep reductions of emissions and increases in efficiency.
 In fact, renewable electricity generation in the U.S. is expected to more than double in the next decade.
 In 2022, three out of the five largest renewable energy companies worldwide were in the U.S. .

-In light of these emerging trends, utilities have faced rising difficulties in recent years due to their aging infrastructure, and new distributed capacities which are forcing companies to upgrade their transmission and distribution grids.
-As such, operating expenses for transmission and distribution of major investor-owned electric utilities have increased continuously over the past decade, surpassing 18 billion U.S. dollars in 2020.
+In light of these emerging trends, utilities have faced rising difficulties in recent years, with new distributed capacities which are forcing companies to upgrade their transmission and distribution grids.
+Combined with an aging existing infrastructure, operating expenses for transmission and distribution of major investor-owned electric utilities have increased continuously over the past decade.